pietvanzoen/piet.me/_posts/blog/2016-03-20-lodash-knockout-and-functional-programming-with-kompose.md

 // => [55, 41, 34]
 ~~~

-Clean readable code.
+Clean succinct code.
 Excellent!

 Adding Observables
 ---

-If you're using [Knockout](knockoutjs.com) this becomes a little more tricky since your object path might include observables that need to be unwrapped:
+If you're using [Knockout](knockoutjs.com), this becomes a little more tricky because your object path might include observables that need to be unwrapped:

 ~~~js
 var people = ko.observableArray([